Booted!

 On this night we had two tanker trucks, one alongside each wing and each with a man strapped to a metal grid on top of the tank.
 Each man wielding a large lance with a big black rubber hose connecting it to a pump on the vehicle.
 They were blasting out a hot, pink foam of de-icing fluid over each wing.
 Trying to prevent excess ice build up on the wings before take off.
 A frequently disastrous and often fatal affair for all involved if so unfortunate as to experience it.

 The plane lumbers to the end of the runway and begins its roll.
 80, 90, 100, 110, 120 knots and everyone on board goes deathly quiet.
-From my seat near the front I could see the pilots at their controls through the curtainless gap behind them.
+From my seat near the front I could see the pilots at their controls through the gap in the curtains behind them.
 Clearly struggling to get the heavily loaded old bus aloft.
 When the head honcho should have yelled the command "Rotate" for final launch he instead screamed "Abort".
 On came the brakes along with lots and lots of reverse thrust.
 Cabin lights flickered and the violent deceleration was enough for a few overhead lockers to burst open.
 Spilling their contents of rucksacks, snow shoes and Playboy magazines over a few very frightened passengers.
 Some of whom were now screaming, including the woman sat next to me who grabbed my hand and then pushed her finger nails right into the back of it in sheer terror.
 She actually drew blood.
-I forgave her though because she was (Oh, use your imagination! ;o)
+I forgave her though because she was (Oh, use your imagination! smiley_by_mistralassociates-com_ani.gif )

-The pilot cheerfully announces, again in that inimitable Swedish accent that is difficult to emulate in print but here goes “Hurr da hurr da hurr.
+The pilot gleefully announces, again in that inimitable Swedish accent that is difficult to emulate in print but here goes “Hurr da hurr da hurr.
 I am sorry but ice there was too much of it so we had to abort take-off.
 Please to remain seated and we will have another go in fifteen minutes time.
 Let's hope we are luckier next time.
 Hurr da hurr da hurr.”

 This announcement did not improve passenger morale.
 However, Swedes are much like the British and if we are about to be led to our deaths then at least we have the right breeding, proper upbringing and good grace so as to accept it without complaining too much.